Still haven't found what you're looking for?Search our FAQs

 The Library prints primarily using PLA which is biodegradable and non-toxic, though NOT food-safe.
 PETG filament is also available, and you are welcome to bring your own filament if you require specific properties.

-The resin printers print with Prusa Grey Tough.
-This material is suitable for mechanical parts, but low temperature resistance (below 50°C).
+The resin printers print with Prusament Tough Resin.
+This material is suitable for mechanical parts, but has low temperature resistance (below 50°C).
 As with the filament printers, you are welcome to bring your own resin but there is a $10.00 surcharge to cover the cost of replacing the tank's FEP film.

 PLA filament has the largest range of colours, although we can't guarantee a particular colour will be in stock.
 If you require a specific colour please note this when submitting your print job and we will contact you with alternatives if it is unavailable.